- Cozy Restaurants

 You are here

-Take a look inside Petworth, a a close-knit residential neighborhood with local draws that beckons for you to explore.
+Take a look inside Petworth, a close-knit residential neighborhood with local draws that beckon for you to explore.

-One of Petworth's best-known claims to fame is President Lincoln's Cottage, but while the rest of the neighborhood may not be familiar to visitors yet, residents recognize its unique flair and offerings.
-From neighborhood gatherings to unique pop-up restaurants to independent shops, Petworth has something special for all visitors.
-Here, we’ll help you dig deeper and discover both one-time and all-the-time activities to enjoy in this neighborhood throughout the year.
+One of Petworth's best-known claims to fame is President Lincoln's Cottage, but while the rest of the neighborhood might not be familiar to visitors yet, residents recognize its unique flair and offerings.
+From neighborhood gatherings to unique pop-up restaurants and independent shops, Petworth has something special for all visitors.
+Dig deeper and discover both one-time and all-the-time activities to enjoy in this neighborhood throughout the year.

 Petworth is known for its community events.
 Held in early summer, Celebrate Petworth is an annual event anchored around art, music, food, healthy living and family.
 You’ll want to visit the festival’s Arts Zone, featuring local arts vendors, clothing boutiques, live muralists and performance artists.
 Little ones will love the Kids Zone, which includes crafts, a puppet theater and storytime.

 Home cooks will want to visit The Petworth Community Market, a weekly farmers' market held on Saturdays from May through November.
-The market features produce, prepared food and local vendors such as Undone Chocolate, ‘Chups Fruit Ketchup, Panorama Bakery and Wanderlust Coffee Roasters.
+The market features produce, prepared food and local vendors such as Sweet Crimes, Panorama Bakery and Harrar Coffee & Roastery.
 The market also hosts performances by musicians and artists, as well as chefs who put together cooking demonstrations.

-Bookworms will love Upshur Street Books.
+Bookworms will love Loyalty Bookstore.
 Discover quirky picture books, books about DC’s past and present, work from local authors (politicians included), essay collections, novels, puzzles and much more.
-If you like enjoying a cocktail while reading, head to the Petworth Citizen & Reading Room.
-The classy spot is a neighborhood literary bar and restaurant with friendly service, tasty food and delicious drinks.